AndreLeEEEEE/Auto232/README.md

 we're also waiting on that to be remade.

 Update 7/6/2021: Apparently we won't need the bracket to hold the hardware in place.
 The installation will be handled by something else.
+I've implemented an additional feature that displays the duration of each interval and the daily total movement time.